ceylanmesut/ceylanmesut.github.io/_posts/2019-07-09-classification.md

 Finally, I eliminated outliers that I detected from each feature to **avoid models to perform badly** and **boost model generalization.**

 ### Principal Component Analysis
+ Principal Component Analysis is a technique that can be used for **visualizing high dimensional data, regularization (model selection) and unsupervised feature discovery.** It is mathematical method that transforms correlated variables into non-correlated variables called principal components.
+It allows us to ***compress dataset with most of the variability of original data.** This method is based on ***orthogonal linear transformation** that transforms data into cartesian coordinate system with maximum variance components (max. variance exists first principal component).

 ```python
 # Separating features